 Roman Mars (@romanmars) is the creator of 99% Invisible, a short radio show about design and architecture.
-With over 11 million downloads, the 99% Invisible podcast recently reached #2 in the iTunes rankings for all podcasts as well as #1 in both the Arts and the Design categories.
+With over 30 million downloads, the 99% Invisible podcast is one of the most popular programs on iTunes.
 Fast Company named him one of 100 Most Creative People in 2013.
 The 2012 season 3 fund raising campaign for 99% Invisible broke all previous records for a journalism project on Kickstarter.
 He is also the host and program director of PRX Remix, a 24-hour, innovative public radio story stream broadcast on XM 123 and public radio stations across the country.

-Sam Greenspan’s (@samlistens) pursuit of a good story has lead him to debate the merits capitalism waist-deep in a dumpster, talk street soccer with displaced Palestinians in Brazil, and investigate claims of secret music inside of public transit systems.
+Sam Greenspan (@samlistens) left his job as a staff producer at NPR to work out of a tiny room in Roman’s back yard.
+His pursuit of a good story has lead him to debate the merits of capitalism waist-deep in a dumpster, talk street soccer with displaced Palestinians in Brazil, and investigate claims of secret music inside of public transit systems.
 (Twice.)
-He has lived and made radio across the eastern seaboard, and now lives in Oakland.
-Hear more at samgreenspan.net
+He has lived and made radio across the eastern seaboard, and now resides in Oakland.
+Hear more at samgreenspan.org.
+Photo credit: Catalina Kulczar